 - Sprinkle a clean counter or a large silicone baking mat with almond flour.

 - In a large saucepan, melt the cheese and butter together over low heat until they are melted and can be stirred together.

-- Remove from heat and add the almond flour, coconut flour, baking powder, garlic powder, and salt.
-Add the egg and stir everything together until a cohesive forms.
+- Remove the pan from over the heat and add the almond flour, coconut flour, baking powder, garlic powder, and salt.
+Add the egg and stir everything together until a cohesive dough forms.
 Use a rubber spatula to really knead the dough together in the pan.
 It may still contain some streaks of cheese.

 - Turn the dough out onto the prepared work surface and knead until uniform.
 This will only take a little kneading.
 If your dough is still very sticky, add a tablespoon or two more almond flour and work it in.